Master of Philosophy (MPhil) in Psychology

 Aims of the Programme

 This programme aims to provide postgraduate-level training for students, to equip students with the research skills and professional development necessary for teaching and research positions in various industries.
-Students who have completed 1-year of the MPhil program also have the opportunity to progress into the PhD pathway, subject to further assessment.

 The list below covers some broad areas for PhD / MPhil research projects, but is not limited to these areas.